openshift/aws-load-balancer-operator/docs/install.md

 # Installation

-This documents any required information either during installation or post installation to ensure the operator is successfully installed.
+This documents any required information either during installation or post installation to ensure the operator can function correctly.

 ## STS Clusters